Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/get-started/services-and-routes.md

 Routes are configured using Gateway API or Ingress resources, such as `HTTPRoute`, `TCPRoute`, `GRPCRoute`, `Ingress` and more.

-In this tutorial, we're going to deploy an `echo` service which returns information about the Kubernetes cluster and route traffic to the service.
+In this tutorial, you will deploy an `echo` service which returns information about the Kubernetes cluster and route traffic to the service.

 ## Deploy a sample service